siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

           relationship?
         + How would you write down the recursive relationship you found in question 7 (b) as an explicit function?
-      + In question 5, do you have any critisisms of how student presented their work?
+      + In question 5, do you have any criticisms of how student presented their work?
 Is their any way they could be better?
     ],
   ),